microsoft/semantic-kernel/docs/decisions/0009-dotnet-project-structure.md

 # These are optional elements.
 Feel free to remove any of them

-status: proposed
+status: accepted
-date: {YYYY-MM-DD when the decision was last updated}
+date: 2023-09-29
-deciders: shawncal
+deciders: semenshi, dmytrostruk, rbarreto
-consulted: semenshi, dmytrostruk, rbarreto, lemiller
+consulted: shawncal, stoub, lemiller
 informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
 ---